alexch/codelikethis/public/lessons/learn_to_code/input_and_output.md

 # Lab: Name Length

-* Change `name.rb` so it prints the number of characters in the user's name.
+* Change `name.rb` so it also prints the number of characters in the user's name.
 * For instance:

         What is your first name?
         Alex
         What is your last name?
         Chaffee
         Hello, Alex Chaffee!
         Your name is 11 characters long.